qooando/selfhosted-proxmox-homelab/README.md

 ## Wireguard

-This module install a wireguard vpn server in the local network.
+This module installs a wireguard vpn server in the local network.

 Here you need some configuration.